After a fantastic stay in Safranbolu Ottoman town, we headed toward Istanbul.

 Now today, here we sit, waiting for this time the front brakes to be attended to and machined.

-Then out of no-where, an part English speaking Turk appears, and helps us to back up and perform a U-turn at a tiny T-junction.
+Then out of no-where, a English speaking Turk appears, and helps us to back up and perform a U-turn at a tiny T-junction.
 He then walks in front of the car, guiding us with which way to go.
-Next he is running.
+Next, he is running.
 This goes on for about 20 minutes.
-We hit a barricade area, and he takes off and tells us to wait.
+We hit a barricaded area, and he takes off and tells us to wait.

 We wait 20 minutes and he re-appears.
 He has been to the hotel and worked out how to get there.

 The barricades go down, and we allow him to get in the car, and Explorason sits on his lap in the front.
 Don’t worry – we are not in the habit of collecting strangers, and my purse is well hidden, but what choice do we have?
 Certainly not to continue to get lost.

 He then tries to take us down some streets, but they are ripping the pavers up.
 He then spent one hour guiding us around trams and laneways and finally we appear in front of the hotel.
 It is a street with no stopping.
 The staff appears like magic.